travis-ci/docs-travis-ci-com/user/reference/overview.md

 would result in an error.

-Also have a look at the [Github issue relevant to the topic](https://github.com/canonical/lxd/issues/2661) and the [LXD apparmor setup](https://github.com/canonical/lxd/blob/main/lxd/apparmor/apparmor.go) for more details.
+Also, have a look at the [Github issue relevant to the topic](https://github.com/canonical/lxd/issues/2661) and the [LXD apparmor setup](https://github.com/canonical/lxd/blob/main/lxd/apparmor/apparmor.go) for more details.

 #### System Calls Interception